Chronic/Pain Conditions >> Shingles

 There is a new, ground-breaking technique called Neurologic Relief Centers Technique (NRCT) which addresses a common underlying complication of Shingles known as Meningeal Compression.
 This technique is currently only available through Certified Practitioners who have been trained in NRCT and who are listed on the NRCT Website at www.nrc.md Please go to this website and review the information and videos and locate a practitioner near you to help you see if this revolutionary technique can be the solution to your Shingles.

-In successful cases of NRCT treatment, the lingering effects of shingles have been lessened, if not treated entirely.
+In successful cases of NRCT treatment, the lingering effects of shingles have been lessened, if not fully handled once and for all.

 Signs and tests